-Follow your map and hike the trails into the Backcountry.
+Follow a map and hike the backcountry trails to your backcountry campsite.

 Total Number of Watercraft Available for this Backcountry Location